 VW Emissions Questioned in 2014

-The Environmental Protection Agency (EPA) and California regulators first warned of issues with testing results and road tests in May 2014 following studies contest by the West Virginia University.
+The Environmental Protection Agency (EPA) and California regulators first warned of issues with testing results and road tests in May 2014 following studies by West Virginia University.
 VW told the EPA that the discrepancies were the result of technical issues or unexpected conditions.

 The company issued a voluntary recall in 2014.

 More than one year later, the EPA filed a notice of violation to Volkswagen about the defeat device software.
 Shortly thereafter, the company admitted it had cheated emissions tests.
 The defeat device software turned on during emissions tests and then turned off during regular driving conditions.
 During regular driving conditions, the vehicles were emitting 40 times more than the legal limit of nitrogen oxide.